 STEM is everywhere.
 Your local library may have free STEAM classes for children.
 Many parks offer natural science and other STEAM activities.
 Enroll your kids in fun activities and watch their interest grow.
 For more information, use the STEAM map to find activities to share with your child.

-Get your child involved in 4-H, Girl Scouts, Boy Scouts, Explorer Clubs, or Boys and Girls clubs that can develop a child’s interest in STEM fields.
+Get your child involved in 4-H, Girl Scouts, Boy Scouts, Explorer Clubs, or Boys and Girls clubs that can develop a child’s interest in STEAM fields.
 Take advantage of informal learning opportunities such as museums, science centers, planetariums, aquariums and zoos.
 We live in an area that has excellent selection of informal learning opportunities and programs.

 Nearly every job in the future is likely to require some level of skill in science, technology, engineering and math.
 By seeking out opportunities for learning through the integration of engineering and technology with mathematics and science, children and youth will develop skills that are critical to their future success.
 This includes the ability to think critically, solve complex problems, and drive innovation and advancements in science and technology.
-STEM is not just about robots, drones and apps; it’s about being ready for a career and life.
+STEAM is not just about robots, drones and apps; it’s about being ready for a career and life.

 There are many ways to enter a STEAM career: